A woman hugging her child

 Every child needs to learn how to cope with disappointment and failure.
 The only thing any of us truly have control over is our own attitude and behaviour.

-Key Messages for children
+Key messages for children

 • Taking risks is a good thing – they make you braver and stronger.